 There are also many non-traditional forms of treatment for bursitis of the knee that are very effective.
-One such treatment is light therapy, which has been proven to be extremely effective in eliminating pain from injuries and conditions such as bursitis.
+One such treatment is light therapy, which can help reduce pain from injuries and conditions such as bursitis.
 Many people visit therapists to have light therapy treatment, often at a very high cost.
-If light therapy is something that you are interested in to treat bursitis of the knee or any other painful condition, you may want to consider buying your own machine, which in time will actually save you money, because you won't have to visit the therapist any more.
+If light therapy is something that you are interested in to treat bursitis of the knee or any other painful condition, you may want to consider buying your own machine.

 Bursitis is not one of the most painful conditions in the knees, but it does need to be looked after to ensure that it does not get worse and cause problems later in life.
 If you think you may have knee bursitis, check with your physician to make sure, and then find out which treatment method is best for you.